Statistical Models for Repeated Categorical Ratings: The R Package rater: Example usage

 Either version will fit the Dawid--Skene model using the default choice of prior.
-The benefit of passing the model as a function is that it allows you to change the prior, see \autoref{sec:different-models-priors}.
+The benefit of passing the model as a function is that it allows you to change the prior, see \hyperlink{sec:different-models-priors}{Section 7.5}.